Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/select/select.rst

 Select box
 ==========

-The attribute allows to use select box via the `pages management UI <pmgr>` and display select box data on the website page.
+The attribute is used to define the set of name value pairs and display them in website pages

 Attribute options
 -----------------